AdaCore/spark2014/docs/guidance/main.rst

       F2 : My_Int;
    end record;

+.. index:: Default_Initial_Condition aspect

-You can also annotate private types with the ``Default_Initial_Condition`` aspect, which allows defining a property which should hold whenever a variable of this type is initialized by default.
+You can also annotate a private type with the ``Default_Initial_Condition`` aspect, which defines a property that should hold whenever a variable of this type is initialized by default.
 When no property is provided, it defaults to ``True`` and implies that the type can be safely initialized by default.
 This provides a way to specify that objects of that type should be